 Cold chain logistics is the process of shipping temperature-sensitive goods along the supply chain.
-The key to successful cold chain logistics is maintaining a consistent temperature throughout the transport process.
+The key to successful cold chain logistics is maintaining a consistent temperature throughout transport.
 This can be done with cold storage, thermal packaging, and temperature-controlled trailers.

 Maintaining a consistent temperature is essential to preserving the quality of the product.
 Temperature fluctuations can cause products to spoil or become unsafe for consumption.
-That is why it is important to work with a freight provider that has experience in cold chain logistics.
+That is why working with a freight provider with experience in cold chain logistics is important.

 How Does Cold Chain Work in Alaska?